Lindsey Graham: Trump’s Doctrine, Peace in the Middle East, and FBI Abuse - October 7th, Hour 2

 The murder rate is five times higher in Chicago than it is in New York.

-Trump promised us when he ran for president that he would deal with the invasion that happened on Biden's watch, and the only way you can deal with that is going to the sanctuary cities and start expelling illegal immigrants, and that's what he's doing, and the National Guard is helping that endeavor, particularly protecting ICE agents against assault.
+And the only way you can deal with that is going to these sanctuary cities and start expelling illegal immigrants, and that's what he's doing.

-We had the incident this weekend where, you know, In Chicago, where where you know ten cars uh surrounded ice agents, they had to call Chicago police for assistance, and there's some questions about whether that was withheld or not.
+They had to call Chicago police for assistance, and there's some questions about whether that was withheld or not.

 I mean, what is going on here?

-The abor the border was obliterated under Biden.
+The border was obliterated under Biden.

-Eleven million people plus poured into our country legally, going to places like Chicago and other blue cities, and they left there to go other places.
+11 million people plus poured into our country legally, going to places like Chicago and other blue cities, and they left there to go other places.

-President Trump ran on the idea I will shut the border down, I will regain control.
+President Trump ran on the idea: I will shut the border down, I will regain control.

 He has checked that block and then some.